 The academic progress standards are established by the institution and are required by the federal government.
 Students must meet these standards each year in order to receive financial aid funds.

 Students who demonstrate financial need may obtain the loan on a subsidized basis, which means no interest accrues on the loan while the borrower is in school at least half time.

 Students who do not demonstrate financial need may obtain the loan on an unsubsidized basis.
 Unsubsidized Stafford loan start accumulating interest from the day the money is disbursed.
 The interest may be capitalized as long as the student is attending school at least half-time.

-A random federal review process established to confirm the accuracy of data previously submitted by the student to the Office of Financial Aid.
-The Office of Financial Aid will send the required form to those students who are selected for verification.
+A random federal review process established to confirm the accuracy of data previously submitted by the student to the Student Registration and Financial Services Office.
+The Student Registration and Financial Services Office will send the required form to those students who are selected for verification.